Marty Feldman: Personal life

-Feldman was married to Lauretta Sullivan from January 1959 until his death in 1982.
-She died, aged 74, in 2010 in Studio City, Los Angeles.
+From January 1959 until his death in 1982, Feldman was married to Lauretta Sullivan, with whom he had two children.
+She died in 2010, at the age of 74, in Studio City, Los Angeles.
 Feldman's peers have reported, in a number of biographies, that he was highly attractive to women in spite of his unconventional facial appearance.
 He spent time in jazz clubs, as he found a parallel between 'riffing' in a comedy partnership and the improvisation of jazz.

-Politically, Feldman was described as an "avowed socialist", telling one interviewer, "I'm a socialist by conviction, if not by lifestyle," and another, "I'm a socialist from way back, but in order to pay my back taxes I have to live in America to earn enough money to pay the back tax I owe to the socialist government that I voted in."
-He later joked that when a Labour cabinet minister said to him, "Of course you vote Labour," Feldman replied, "No, I don't, because I'm a socialist!"
-Nevertheless, he generally did not seriously discuss politics in public, once quoted: "I feel it would be presumptuous for me to make any statements about American politics because I’m a guest here."
-An exception was when during a promotional tour for The Last Remake of Beau Geste, he denounced the campaign led by Anita Bryant against homosexuality.
+Politically, Feldman was described as an "avowed socialist", telling one interviewer, "I'm a socialist by conviction, if not by lifestyle", and another, "I'm a socialist from way back, but in order to pay my back taxes I have to live in America to earn enough money to pay the back tax I owe to the socialist government that I voted in."
+He later joked that when a Labour cabinet minister said to him, "Of course you vote Labour", Feldman replied, "No, I don't, because I'm a socialist!"
+Nevertheless, he generally did not seriously discuss politics in public, and once stated: "I feel it would be presumptuous for me to make any statements about American politics because I'm a guest here."

+An exception was during a promotional tour for The Last Remake of Beau Geste, when he denounced the campaign led by Anita Bryant against homosexuality.
 Another exception was after the murder of his friend John Lennon.
 Feldman subsequently became an anti-gun advocate in the US, even wearing an anti-gun t-shirt and hat pin during his appearance on the late night TV show Fridays.

 In 1971, Feldman gave evidence in favour of the defendants in the obscenity trial for Oz magazine.
-He would not swear on the Bible, choosing instead to affirm.
+He chose not to swear on the Bible, but to affirm.
 Throughout his testimony, he mocked the judge after it was implied that Feldman had no religion because he was not Christian.

-Feldman was an lacto-ovo vegetarian.
+Feldman was a lacto-ovo vegetarian.
 In a 1979 interview, when asked how long he had practised this, he stated: "I was about five and a half or six when I converted; I'm forty-three now, so it's been approximately thirty-eight years."